-How Man City could line up with £260m Kane and Grealish
+How Man City will line up with £100m Grealish

 Pep Guardiola's side won the Premier League last season in relative comfort, but they still came up short in the pursuit of that elusive first Champions League victory after losing to Chelsea.